 As China’s energy needs escalate, the government plans to build 12 new large dams on the Yangtze to join the Three Gorges Dam, the world’s largest hydropower facility.
-Without conservation-minded scientific expertise, these dams would likely lead to the demise of the Yangtze’s aquatic life, including fish that supply the main source of protein for tens of millions of Chinese people.
+Without conservation-minded scientific expertise, these dams would likely lead to the demise of the Yangtze’s aquatic life, including fish like the four Chinese carp species (black, grass, silver and bighead) that are the most important freshwater fish species for food in China and have been for nearly 2,000 years.
+These species provide the gene pool for fish that supply the main source of protein for tens of millions of Chinese people.
 The Nature Conservancy is working to find a balance between humans and the ecological health of the Yangtze River, one that sustains both humans and nature.

 As one of the world’s leading freshwater conservation organizations, The Nature Conservancy is working with the Chinese government, major hydropower companies and other nonprofit organizations to develop sustainable alternatives to the design and operation of dams planned for the Yangtze River.
 The project has completed a detailed plan that optimizes electricity production and flood control while minimizing harm to the river’s aquatic ecosystems.
 Implementation of this plan will provide the following:

 - Release water flows from key dams that mimic natural river flows needed to sustain fish populations.

 - Restore the Yangtze’s critically important floodplain wetlands, which play an essential role in providing clean water to tens of millions of people.